Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 - A generic entry
     (LIST_FI) with the following attributes:
     -   FNAME =
         {dirname &#124; mask}
     -   and WFNAME
-        = temp- filename
+        = temp-filename

 Its state is immediately set to K, once it has been created in the catalog.
 This entry is set to the T (or X) state when all transfers have been set to T (or X depending on the compatibility mode).

 - A transfer entry
     with the following attributes:
     -   FNAME =
-        temp- filename
+        temp-filename
     -   WFNAME
         = {dirname &#124; mask}

 On the receiver side, a single transfer entry is created.
-The data is received in the work file that must be specified in the WFNAME parameter and de- concatenated in the directory specified in the FNAME parameter of the receive command.
+The data is received in the work file that must be specified in the WFNAME parameter and de-concatenated in the directory specified in the FNAME parameter of the receive command.

 Once the transfer has been completed, the work file is deleted by each